akade/Akade.Workshops.Performance/README.md

 content, if you do not need the comparison, to save time within the workshop.
 Better suited if, for example, you want to minimize allocations while comparison is often required for accurately judging the execution time.

+Hints are base64 encoded and ordered from top to bottom.
+If you need them, just decode one at a time them with the decoder of your choice or in VS's C# interactive with
+`Encoding.UTF8.GetString(Convert.FromBase64String("..."))`.

 Running a benchmark is simple:
 - Select the *Benchmarks* Project as startup
 - Select *Release*-Configuration